What is Blended Learning?

 A major advantage of blended learning is it provides learners greater control over their learning.
 Learning is not just based on information imparted by the instructor, using both online and offline resources.
 Rather, learners can progress through self-paced learning activities.

-When designing your blended learning content, determine the level of interactivity of your course.
+When preparing your blended learning course design, determine the level of interactivity of your course.
 How much of the learning will be imparted in the classroom and how much will take place through live online media?
 How much of it will be self-learning through interactive activity?

 When you opt for blended learning, you gain an opportunity to choose from a wide range of online learning resources and delivery methods.

 For example, your learners can assemble in a classroom or some common place and an instructor based in some other city or country can deliver a lecture using an online environment.